 Verify it's working

-A smoke-test runbook to confirm metering, gating, and backend sync are wired up correctly before you ship.
+A smoke-test runbook to confirm cost tracking, spending limits, and backend sync are wired up correctly before you ship.

 You've installed Paygent, configured plans, assigned a user, and made a call.
-This page is the smoke test — a runbook to confirm metering, gating, and sync are all working as expected, end-to-end, before you ship to production.
+This page is the smoke test — a runbook to confirm tracking, enforcement, and sync are all working as expected, end-to-end, before you ship to production.

-Work through the seven checks below.
+Work through the nine checks below.
 Each one takes a few seconds.
 If any check doesn't match the expected outcome, jump to Troubleshooting before continuing.

 Setup

-You'll need a Python session with Paygent initialized and OpenAI ready:
+You'll need Paygent initialized and a provider client ready:

 from openai import OpenAI